 The Sylvaner grape variety first appeared in Lower Alsace towards the end of the 18th century, and came from Austria.
 It is the most widespread grape variety in Alsace, particularly in the Lower Rhine.

-Sylvaner mostly comes from the Bux plot but also from the grands crus Kessler plot.
+Sylvaner mostly comes from the Bux plot but also from the Kessler plot.

-Pneumatic pressing, stating racking.
+Pneumatic pressing, static racking.
 Fermentation in thermocontrolled stainless steel tuns.
 Bottled during the year of production.

 Technical sheet by M. Pascal Leonetti